Wonder Woman 2: cast, release date and everything we know so far

 Wiig’s character was first introduced to the Wonder Woman comic books in 1943, but the most famous iteration of the character arrived in 1987 as Dr. Barbara Ann Minerva.

-Pedro Pascal has also been cast in the film, but his exact role has been kept under wraps.
-There’s been speculation about who his character could be – some are saying Maxwell Lord, an influential character in the Justice League’s formation, while some reckon it could be Zeus, Wonder Woman’s father.
-Check out the picture below and make your own mind up.
+Pedro Pascal has also been cast in the film, but his exact role has been kept under wraps until today (October 25).
+There’s been speculation for a while about who his character could be – those who said Maxwell Lord, an influential character in the Justice League’s formation, were correct.

+Director Patty Jenkins confirmed Pedro Pascal would now be playing Maxwell Lord.
+Announcing the character on Twitter with a picture of Lord, she tagged Pascal alongside Wonder Woman’s official page.
+You can see the tweet below.

 What about the production staff?